 |Rating [3.75/5.0]||LISTEN on YouTube!|

 Recorded live in Tampa, Florida on April 10th, 1987 this recording is different from the 1987 demo that’d feature three newer songs and it is also not the 1987 rehearsal tape that has circulated among the few lucky enough to be in the right place ad the right time.
 Clearly this was now a death/thrash band right on the verge of pure death metal but I think generalist thrash metal fans will enjoy this sound.
-This is probably one of the earliest releases from the band to give off a heavy death/doom atmosphere.
+This is probably one of the earliest releases from the band to give off an early hint of their slower ‘death/doom’ metal resemblance.
 Clean sounding live set, great old songs, and plenty of aggressive thrashing madness.

 |Title [Type/Year]||Demo 1987 [Demo/1987]|